abayomipopoola/abayomipopoola/src/content/blog/blockchain-technology/index.md

 Just as precious metals are dug from the earth, new bitcoins are mined into existence.
 A block is a batch of transactions added to the chain; to add one, a miner must solve a hard mathematical puzzle, and is rewarded with newly minted bitcoins for doing so.
-A block is not itself the ledger—it is one more page appended to it.
+A block is not itself the ledger; it is one more page appended to it.

 > There are only twenty-one million bitcoins to be mined.

-Bitcoin mining is the process of adding transaction records to bitcoin's public ledger of past transactions, called the blockchain (chain of blocks)—a shared public ledger on which the entire decentralised distributed peer-to-peer bitcoin network relies.
+Bitcoin mining is the process of adding transaction records to bitcoin's public ledger of past transactions, called the blockchain (chain of blocks), a shared public ledger on which the entire decentralised distributed peer-to-peer bitcoin network relies.
 The participants in the Bitcoin network collectively maintain and verify the public ledger of transactions.

 Satoshi Nakamoto designed Bitcoin so users can create wallets and addresses without asking permission from a central authority.